When creating a Niche Website, with WordPress or another CMS, what you want is to help your user find various things on your site.

 I put a link at the top of the page so people who chose a hosting company that automatically installs WordPress, such as BlueHost (for which I’m an affiliate), can directly go to the second section since the first is taken care of by the host as they prepare your account!

-As I mentioned above, for anchor links within the same page, you have to edit the Easy Smooth Scroll Links settings and make sure the Offset is set to at least 74.
-Otherwise your title will be hidden under the menu that sticks to the top of the page whether you scrolled to the very bottom or are at the top of your page.
+As I mentioned above, for anchor links within the same page, you have to edit the Easy Smooth Scroll Links settings and make sure the Offset is set to at least 74 (assuming you are using the default 2017 theme.)
+Otherwise, your title will be hidden under the menu that sticks at the top of the page whether you scrolled to the very bottom or are at the top of your page.

 That plugin properly handles scrolling when you click a link on the page.
 However, if you click the link on another page and it opens that new page, it totally ignores the fact that the page is being accessed with an anchor.
 The problem also shows when you hit the Reload button of your browser.
 The section title ends up under the menu.